swilson813/Ledger-Application/README.md

 ![Ledger.PNG](..%2F..%2F..%2F..%2F..%2FUsers%2FStudent%2FDesktop%2FLedger.PNG)

+## Future work:
-Future work: The ability to show pending deposit (so you don't have to question whether your payment went through or not)
+- The ability to show pending deposits.

-Thanks: Raymond, Ceren, Jaheim, Youtube & last but not least MYSELF!!!
+- And the ability to remove any incorrect transaction.

+# Thanks:
+Special thanks to Raymond, Ceren & Jaheim for helping me connect the dots on this project.
+Raymond for his guidance and patience.
+He was only available for a limited amount of time & yet
+\made a huge impact.
+I also want to thank Jaheim & Ceren for their allowing me to bounce my ideas off of them and for also providing priceless feedback dring this process.